Following style rules and the principles that underpin the rules will ensure consistency.

 Your privacy is important to us

-Cookies and other technologies (session storage and local storage) are very small text files that are stored on your computer when you visit a website.
-We use 3 categories of cookies:
+Cookies are very small text files stored on your computer when you visit a website.
+We do not use cookies, but we use 2 categories of similar technologies:

-strictly necessary cookies needed to run our website
+a strictly necessary session storage key needed to run our website

-You can choose to accept or decline cookies, and you can change your preferences at any time while browsing our website.
-You can also remove any cookies already stored on your computer, but deleting cookies may prevent you from using parts of our website.
+You can choose to accept or decline our optional local storage key, and you can change your preferences at any time while browsing our website.
+You can also remove our local storage key if it is already stored on your computer.

-For any queries in relation to our policy on cookies and your choices, please contact the author: a.besson45@gmail.com
+For any queries in relation to our privacy policy and your choices, please contact the author: a.besson45@gmail.com

 ALWAYS ON